Gabisonfire/deckster/docs/config.md

   - `timer_toggle`: Will start the timer when pressed, stop when pressed again.
 - `label`
   - `@hide`: Will hide the label.
-- `toggle_state`: This is used ny Deckster to keep the state of `toggle` type buttons.
+- `toggle_state`: This is used by Deckster to keep the state of `toggle` type buttons.
 It is kept inside the configuration to allow users to manually change it if needed.
 - `padding`: When a label is shown, the bottom padding is automatically set to 20.
 - `template`: A file name within the `keys_dir` with a `.tmpl` extension, containing a json object with attributes to apply to all keys referring to the template.
 This can considerably reduce the keys definitions.
 Each key will have the template's content merged.